 You’ll find a great selection of different guided walks throughout Pollenca which are perfect as the roads become quieter and the temperature cools.
 These take place through September and October and are a great way to explore the sights with an expert and increase your knowledge of the area.

 Pollenca is home to a huge range of different bird species and is one of the main routes for the autumn migration from Europe to Africa.
 Wildlife lovers and keen birdwatchers can join together to follow a selection of nature trails to try and spot some of the rare and native birds that pass through the Balearic Islands.
-You can find a selection of the best natural protected areas for birdwatching here.

 Like spring, autumn is the ideal time for sports and training.
 Hundreds of cyclists, walkers and athletes visit Pollenca to take advantage of the lower temperatures and rugged terrain.
 There is an excellent cycling camp situated in Puerto de Pollenca and in September, Calvario Hill hosts a hair-rising mountain biking competition.